ARYAA98/Employee-Attrition/README.md

 | **Absenteeism** | Mean difference of only 0.67 days between groups — very weak signal |
 | **Correlations** | Maximum correlation with attrition is 0.056 (Training Hours) — all features are weak predictors |

-> **Key finding:** This dataset does not follow the commonly assumed attrition patterns.
-No single feature strongly separates leavers from stayers, which directly impacted model performance.

 ### 4. Data Preprocessing